martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 sidebar_label: Managing files
 ---

 Marten gives you the ability to associate uploaded files with model records and to fully customize how and where those files are persisted.
-This section covers the basics of using files with models, how to interact with file objects, and introduces the concept of file storages.
+This section covers the basics of using files with models, how to interact with file objects, and introduces the concept of file storage.

 ## Using files with models